OSGP/Documentation/GLOSSARY.md

 # IEC61850
 IEC 61850 is an international standard defining communication protocols for intelligent electronic smart devices at electrical substations.
 See [IEC](https://www.iec.ch/smartgrid/standards/)

+# MQTT
+MQTT stands for MQ Telemetry Transport.
+It is a publish/subscribe, extremely simple and lightweight messaging protocol, designed for constrained devices and low-bandwidth, high-latency or unreliable networks.
+See [MQTT](http://mqtt.org/)

 # DLMS
 Device Language Message Specification, the protocol used to communicate with Smart Meters and other smart grid devices.